maratib/java-starter/README.md

-# Java with JUnit 5 Starter
+# Java Starter
+with
+- Java 11
+- JUnit 5